asadhameed/react-native-course/10 NativeDeviceFeatures/README.md

 3. State Management
    1. How can make a state management use Redux, react-redux library (App.js comment section)
    2. Make the State Management on Context system (App.js)
+4. How can a Take Picture to use device camera (ImagePicker.js)

 ## Main Scripts